Everything you need to know about the Leh airport in Ladakh, India

 So you’re flying to Leh–good choice!
 Driving from Delhi to Leh would take days, as opposed to the beautiful one-hour flight ahead of you.
 You fly over the Himalayas in order to land at Leh’s airport, at 10,685 feet (3,250 meters) and the views are as spectacular as you can imagine.
-When you check in to your flight to Leh, make sure you get a window seat!
+When you check in to your flight to Leh, make sure you ask for a window seat!

 Arriving at Leh Airport